What Does it Take to Be a Hotel, Motel, and Resort Desk Clerk?

 Coordination: Adjusting actions in relation to others’ actions.

 There were about 252,600 jobs for Hotel, Motel, and Resort Desk Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 11,200 new jobs for Hotel, Motel, and Resort Desk Clerk by 2026.
-The BLS estimates 40,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 40,900 job openings in this field each year.

 The states with the most job growth for Desk Clerk are Idaho, Utah, and Oklahoma.
 Watch out if you plan on working in Missouri, Kansas, or Wisconsin.
 These states have the worst job growth for this type of profession.